 Successful and sustainable weight loss is a long-term process.
-A client must choose every day to engage in the behaviors that will lead them to their goals, and they must continue to make those choices in order to maintain their progress.
+A personal training client must choose every day to engage in the behaviors that will lead them to their goals, and they must continue to make those choices in order to maintain their progress.
 Oftentimes when adopting new diet and activity habits, clients can feel a sense of deprivation regarding the foods they previously ate or the reduction in their Netflix watching.
 The key to a client successfully and sustainably achieving their weight loss goals can be summed up in one word: choice.

 Locus of Control